Raja Jackson, son of ex-UFC champ Rampage Jackson, arrested and faces felony charge after footage showed him beating wrestler

 The Los Angeles Times reported at the time that Los Angeles Police Department (LAPD) officers arrived at the scene of the incident and filled out a felony battery report, though Jackson had already left the venue.

-Los Angeles County Sheriff’s Department documents show that Jackson was arrested by the LAPD on Thursday on a felony charge – though the records do not state on what charge – and is being held on a bond of $50,000.
+Reached for comment, the LAPD said Jackson is being charged with felony battery and referred to online documents that show Jackson was arrested Thursday and is being held on a bond of $50,000.

-CNN Sports has reached out to Jackson, his representation via his father and the LAPD for comment.
+CNN Sports has reached out to Jackson and his representatives via his father for comment.

 Smith was released from hospital on August 31.
 He later detailed the extent of the injuries he sustained in what his wife had previously called an “unscripted assault,” including a “serious head injury” as well as “trauma to both the upper and lower jaws, a laceration to his upper lip, and a fracture to the maxilla bone, which unfortunately resulted in the loss of several teeth.”